lotanl2002/GetCleanData/CodeBook.md

 - 'subject_train/test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+- 'Features.txt' : variables needed from Train and Test Data.

 - 'run_analysis.R' :  Uses all previous files + X.train and X.Test Files to prepare tidy data.
                       Result of Running this script gives a dataset with the Average result of Features.txt variables per subject and                             activity.